- Be 18 years of age and eligible for Texas State Technical College admission; non probationary for grades.

 - Submit complete VN Application Packet to the Allied Health Department Secretary’s Tanya Villarreal via online submission at firstname.lastname@example.org.

 - Applicants will be evaluated on an admission rating scale consisting of TEAS score, GPA, and Nurse Assistant certification.
 The rankings will be submitted to the Admissions Committee for consideration as a component of the total admission criteria.

-- The selected applicants will be admitted pending proof of physical and mental health on a physical examination taken within 6 months prior to enrollment in the first nursing course.
+- The selected applicants will be admitted pending proof of physical and mental health on a physical examination taken and completed by the beginning of teh program.
 Immunizations must be current and the Hepatitis A & B series must be completed by the beginning of the program.

 - Criminal background checks are required for students involved directly with clients in clinical facilities and by the Texas Board of Nursing for licensure.
 To pass the nursing courses involved in this program you must complete clinical rotations at these sites.
 If you refuse or for any reason cannot complete this background check, or as a result of the information gathered in this check, you will be refused access to a clinical facility, thereby ineligible for clinical participation; you will be dismissed from the program due to inability to meet clinical objectives.
 Information on the procedure for obtaining a CBC and fingerprinting will be given to the accepted students.
 This information will be sent via email.
 Must use a valid email address that you have access to.
 This will be used to submit your information to The Texas Board of Nursing.

 - DO NOT COMPLETE A BACKGROUND CHECK PRIOR TO ACCEPTANCE TO THE PROGRAM.